giulianopicco/documentation/content/applications/finance/payment_providers/stripe.rst

       #. :ref:`Fill in your credentials <stripe/api-keys>`.
       #. :ref:`Generate a webhook <stripe/webhook>`.
       #.
 Enable the payment provider.
-      #.
-You are all set and can continue to :ref:`stripe/local-payment-methods`.

 .. tip::
    To connect your Stripe account after the onboarding is already completed, go to